HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 discarded material including washings and any accidental spills shall be

-shall designate appropriate disposal methods and /or facilities the
+shall designate appropriate disposal methods and/or facilities on the

 construction plans or in. the specifications.